izumihanako/LightDSA/README.md

 ## Dependencies

-All hardware and software dependencies are pre-configured on the provided server.
 To reproduce the experiments on a custom machine, ensure the following requirements are met:

 ### Hardware Dependencies